Jenni Groyon Hill, Assistant Principal/Second Bassoon

-Jenni Groyon Hill, assistant principal bassoon, received her bachelor’s degree in bassoon performance from the Oberlin Conservatory and her master's degree from Rice University.
-Prior to coming to Naples, she was a member of the New World Symphony in Miami Beach.
-Groyon Hill was co-principal bassoonist of the Iris Orchestra in Germantown, Tenn. for two years.
+Jenni Groyon Hill received her bachelor’s degree in bassoon performance from the Oberlin Conservatory, where she studied with George Sakakeeny.
+While at Oberlin, she won the Ernest Hatch Wilkins award for academic and musical excellence.
+She earned her master's degree from Rice University, where her teacher was Benjamin Kamins.
+Prior to coming to Naples, she was a member of the New World Symphony in Miami.
+Jenni was co-principal bassoonist of the Iris Orchestra in Germantown, Tennessee, for two years.

-During college Groyon Hill was a member of the Prometheus Wind Quintet, which reached the semi-finals of the Fischoff National Chamber Music Competition.
+During college, Jenni was a member of the Prometheus Wind Quintet, which reached the semi-finals of the Fischoff National Chamber Music Competition.
 She was also a founding member of the Firewood Bassoon Quartet, which received no awards but was really, really fun.
-Groyon Hill has performed in many summer festivals, including the Tanglewood Music Festival, National Orchestral Institute, New Hampshire Music Festival and the Sarasota Music Festival.
+Jenni has performed in many summer festivals, including the Tanglewood Music Festival, National Orchestral Institute, New Hampshire Music Festival and the Sarasota Music Festival.

-Groyon Hill currently spends her summers in Chicago, where she is assistant principal/second bassoonist of the Grant Park Orchestra.
-She can be heard on many recordings with the Grant Park Orchestra, including the critically acclaimed Portraits with Jennifer Koh, American Orchestral Works and the Grammy Award-nominated Robert Kurka - Symphony No. 2.
-Groyon Hill has been a member of the Naples Philharmonic since 2001.
+From 2002 to 2016, she spent her summers in Chicago, where she was assistant principal/second bassoonist of the Grant Park Symphony.
+She can be heard on many recordings with the Grant Park Symphony, including the critically acclaimed Portraits with Jennifer Koh, American Orchestral Works and Robert Kurka’s Grammy Award-nominated Symphony No. 2.
+Jenni has been a member of the Naples Philharmonic since 2001.